Sultan in Suffolk

 On what did he spend his surplus income ?

 The simple answer is that he didn’t.
 He made some vague promises but did not deliver.
 There were few black top roads.
-Few shools and few hospitals.
+Few schools and few hospitals.
 Even if he wanted to, he did not have an effective civil administration that could put such essential necessities of a modern state into place.
 He was not going to delegate authority or allow others to oversee it either.
-He was a suspicious absolute monarch.
+He was a suspicious absolute monarch who liked to play things close to his chest.

 He spent some money on a skeleton army and literally put the rest under the bed in his palace, Al Hisn, in Salalah, where he resided most of the time guarded by his faithful “khadim” or slaves.